Sebastianwyh/Movie_Website/README.md

 media.py is to define the class.
 Movie_Website.py is a file to append or edit movie list, and to run the program.

-The code is error free and follows PEP-8 Guidelines.
+The code is error free and follows PEP-8 Guidelines.(Except some inevitable url lenth)